-This hotel is not just like any hotel; in addition to its Eiffel Tower, Paris appropriately features many French-themed dining options and Parisian-inspired architecture.
+This hotel is unlike any hotel; in addition to its Eiffel Tower, Paris appropriately features many French-themed dining options and Parisian-inspired architecture.
 Whether you’re a guest or not, there are 13 restaurants to enjoy on the premises.
 That includes La Creperie, which, especially if you’ve ever been to France, is nearly impossible to resist.

 If you’re afraid of heights, the Eiffel Tower observation deck may be intimidating, but I assure you it’s worth it.
-No matter where you stay in Sin City, you need to make time to appreciate the theming around Paris.
-Simply walk the property and admire it, and you’ll soon find yourself daydreaming about being in the actual City of Lights.
+No matter where you stay in Sin City, it would be best if you made time to appreciate the theming around Paris.
+Simply walk the property and admire it, and you’ll soon find yourself daydreaming about being in the City of Lights.

 See Related: 36 Hours in Paris Itinerary: How to Spend Your Time